izuchukwu/press/README.md

 ## Literate code?

 A lot is lost when we write code—our reasoning, our constraints, our mental process.
-Literate code lets our code express both what we're trying to do, as well as how it was done and why.
+[Literate code](https://en.wikipedia.org/wiki/Literate_programming) lets our code express both what we're trying to do, as well as how it was done and why.
 Let's make software both user- & developer-friendly.

 Press uses Markdown for literate code as it's readable on the web, easy to pick up, and so it can stay hands-off in how you decide to define literate for you.

+Maybe one day, we'll even see a `.litjs`.

+A bit more on literate code & the motivation behind Press [here](LITERATE.md).

 😊